Optical tweezers: Evanescent fields

 An evanescent field is a residue optical field that "leaks" during total internal reflection.
 This "leaking" of light fades off at an exponential rate.
 The evanescent field has found a number of applications in nanometer resolution imaging (microscopy); optical micromanipulation (optical tweezers) are becoming ever more relevant in research.

 In optical tweezers, a continuous evanescent field can be created when light is propagating through an optical waveguide (multiple total internal reflection).
 The resulting evanescent field has a directional sense and will propel microparticles along its propagating path.
 This work was first pioneered by S. Kawata and T. Sugiura, in 1992, who showed that the field can be coupled to the particles in proximity on the order of 100 nanometers.
 This direct coupling of the field is treated as a type of photon tunnelling across the gap from prism to microparticles.
 The result is a directional optical propelling force.

-A recent updated version of the evanescent field optical tweezers makes use of extended optical landscape patterns to simultaneously guide a large number of particles into a preferred direction without using a waveguide.
-It is termed as Lensless Optical Trapping ("LOT").
-The orderly movement of the particles is aided by the introduction of Ronchi Ruling that creates well-defined optical potential wells (replacing the waveguide).
-This means that particles are propelled by the evanescent field while being trapped by the linear bright fringes.
-At the moment, there are scientists working on focused evanescent fields as well.